 Books, books, books.
 Kids love books and stories.
 Read stories in the 2nd language before bed.
 Often when kids have heard a favorite story many times they know the words.
 Encourage your child to help tell the story.

 Many children’s games are the same the world over, play kids game your child already knows in their 1st language but play it in the 2nd language.
-Paper, rock, scissors has many variations; play it in the 2nd language.
-Hopscotch, skipping games, clapping games etc. can all be played in any language.
-For more ideas have a look at the games in the different ‘countries and cultures’ at Dino Lingo (to the right of this post).
+Paper, rock, scissors have many variations; play it in the 2nd language.
+Hopscotch, skipping games, clapping games, etc. can all be played in any language.

 Ask if a friend or relative overseas can send you comics or children’s magazines in the 2nd language.
 Children’s magazines usually have lots of fun facts in them that you can talk about and further research.
 They also have quizzes and puzzles that are lots of fun to do.

-You could try to find where there is a large community of people from the target culture.
-They will no doubt have special events to celebrate the holidays of their country of origin.
+Attend events and festivals.
+They will no doubt events to celebrate the country of origin is a great way to connect.
 Take your child to their parades and festivals.

-Chatting apps are mobile and easy to use.
+Chatting apps such as WhatsApp, Discord, and messages are mobile and easy to use.
 Chat with friends in the 2nd who have children about the same age.
-Encourage your child to chat with them and their kids too.
-Ask their kids about themselves, their day etc. and encourage your child to talk about themselves.

-Lullabies are so soothing for baby and parent.
+Lullabies are so soothing for babies and parents.
 Sing some 2nd language lullabies to help your baby sleep.
 You can buy wind-up crib music at a baby store.
 Play the music and sing in the 2nd language.
-Establish is as a routine and enjoy the time to hold your baby and knowing you are soothing him/her.

-More and more people are turning to homeschool these days and there are plenty of resources online.
-Do some research and find something that suits you and your child.
+More than ever, people are turning to homeschool as there are plenty of resources online and support groups.
 Depending on the school hours where you live, it may be possible for your child to attend the local school and follow a homeschooling curriculum.

-51 Try Dino Lingo, it has DVDs, storybooks, flash cards, song CDs, picture books, activities, games, culture books and a magic formula that will make every child happy!
+51 Try Dino Lingo online learning platform full of videos and storybooks, printable flashcards, songs, picture books, activities, games, culture books, and a magic formula that will make every child happy!

-Dino Lingo is a veritable treasure chest for the young language learner.
+Dino Lingo is a veritable treasure chest for young language learners.
 It has everything needed to make learning a language a fun, interesting, positive experience for both child and parent/teacher.